Deepwalker/pundler/README.md

 Pundler
 =======

-Python bundler alike alternative to virtualenv for development.
-Plays best with pyenv.
+Pundler is bunder-like replacement of virtualenv for developers and works great with pyenv.
-For deployment use virtualenv or something special.
+It is not recommended to use Pundler for deployment (it was created for different purpose) and currently only works with PyPI packages.
+Git, SVN and other package sources will be added later.

 For now works only with PyPI packages.
 Git, svn and others support planned.